sdicke/Scripts/README.md

 keyorg.sh organise your SSH keys and ask for the password if need

 contentsearch searches a pattern recursively in all files in a directory tree and list all files which contains the phrase with count

+ttyspeed prints the speed of the current TTY

+ttysize prints the dimensions of the current TTysize prints the dimensions of the current TTY